The L&C Advantage

 • In March 2024, we hosted a Big Ideas Workshop with faculty and staff.
 This kicked off proposals for new initiatives or for the enhancement of existing activities, with a focus on potentially transformative ideas that will resonate with donors and advance the key themes identified in the strategic planning process.
 Our new strategic plan will form the framework of our next comprehensive fundraising campaign, so we must think about how our themes and ideas will appeal to our prospective donors.

-• In April 2024, we held an in-person Strategic Plan Big Ideas and Initiatives Workshop, facilitated by EAB, for faculty and staff who’d begun formulating new plans or thinking about the enhancement of existing activities.
+• In April 2024, we held an in-person Strategic Plan Big Ideas and Initiatives Workshop, facilitated by EAB, for faculty and staff who had begun formulating new plans or thinking about the enhancement of existing activities.
 This was an opportunity to work on translating ideas into strategic proposals due May 31.

 Moving Forward